 Only after reading Camera Work by Alfred Stieglitz featuring works by artists from the Pictorial Movement did I realise that photography can be art.
 I have been an admirer of imaginative forms of photography ever since.

-I strongly favour elements of abstraction, minimalism and impressionism and constantly explore the themes of mood, silence and energy.
+I strongly favour elements of abstraction and impressionism and constantly explore the themes of mood, silence and energy.
 Subtleties and nuances prevail over razor-sharp detail.
 The fleeting moment fascinates me, as when driving past a scene and remembering only the light and the shadows, the tones and the mood.
 My photographs can be cheerful, sometimes silent, and serene; at other times sad or even melancholic.
 For me, the viewer’s imagination must run its own course.

 Although my favourite subjects are landscapes, seascapes, architecture, urban scenery, and street photography, I am not bound to any particular topic.
-Being in search of beauty that can be found anywhere, even in the most unexpected places, I have to capture it with my lens.
+Being in search of beauty that can be found anywhere, even in the most unexpected places, I have to capture it with my camera.

 I make use of several creative techniques, such as multiple and long exposures, lens and motion blur.
 Currently, I am exploring slow handheld exposures with manual focus tilt-and-shift lenses and deliberate camera movement.
 Slow shutter speeds add mood and depth.
 The film or sensor absorbs the light over an extended period.
 As time passes, the fine surface details are blurred, while the overall forms, shapes and beauty of the light remain.
 Thus my pictures become mere moments and the images become almost transcendental, as if from an imaginary world.